 Research Program: Brain Sciences

 Teaching Musical Meter Through Visualisations and Sonifications of Mathematical Music Theory using Computer Software Applications to School-Age Students.

 My PhD aims to develop the work in my thesis ‘Teaching Musical Meter to School-Age Students Through the Ski-Hill Graph’ (2018) which showed that modern meter theory (Cohn, 2019) is informed by the listener’s psychoacoustic and embodied experience of sound rather than notation.
 I demonstrate how modern meter theory can convert into a coherent and practically implementable pedagogical curriculum with various advantages for music students of all ages.
 As discussed in my thesis (2018) meter, as taught in schools, tertiary institutions and music studios, at some point defers to notational understandings rather than to focus on sound.
 Notation-based understandings of meter propagates two problems which I aim to address in my research: the disconnect between music theory, pedagogy and learning, and the absence of the scholarly discussion of the world’s music because most music is not notated.
 To do this, my research also explores other important musical concepts such as rhythm, pitch, tonality, texture and timbre to demonstrate how Cohn’s (Yale) mathematical music theory and Andrew Milne’s (WSU) specially designed applications provide a viable solution.

-- Master of Music (Musicology) The University of Sydney, 2018
+- Master of Music (Musicology) The University of Sydney, Sydney Conservatorium of music, 2018

 - Graduate Diploma of Education (Secondary Teaching - Music) Queensland University of Technology